mhberger/jbake/README_mhb_sqlite-2021-05-30.md

 * At runtime, which contentstore to use is controlled via jbake.properties by setting `jbake_db_implementation=SQLite` or `jbake_db_implementation=OrientDB` The default is SQLite.
+* Have introduced ContentStore as an interface to allow changing implementations.
+* Have also used JDBC and Groovy SQL and DataSource.
+This provides a bit more independence.
+* The DocumentModel is still the main interface between parsers/templates etc and ContentStore.
+It is translated to a Document which maps to the underlying DB table structure.

 ## Date Mapping